colindembovsky/cols-agent-tasks/Tasks/ReplaceTokens/README.md

 are of the form `[[Token]]`, then you can change the Regex to `[[(\w+)]]` and the task will work.

 ## Gotchas
+1. Existing environment variables.

     Be aware that there may be some existing environment variables on the build/release agent.
 For example `Username` is set to the identity that the agent is running under.
 In order to avoid conflicts, you should ensure that any tokens have a unique name. `WebUsername` is a better token than `Username` for this reason.

+1. Secrets

+    Secrets are not set as environment variables.
+You have to defined them explicitly to scripts and tasks.
+That means that if you wish to set secret values, you will need to do so outside of this task.